just-nilux/awesome-tradingview/README.md

 ## Enterprise-ready Python Trading Bots

 * I'm building ML/AI-based trading strategies and python trading bots.
 Contact me if you are looking for a custom solution that can handle any portfolio size.
+Telegram: @nlxtrading

 <a name="contributions" />